10 – Angeliou

 # 4 – Dweller On The Threshold

 We always talk about Van Morrison’s sense of melody and lyrics.
-However, the man also came up with incredible grooves and than just sung in perfect pitch over them in such a free rhythmic sense.
-No one has ever been able to sing and groove in that Van Morrison style except for the man himself.
-“Dweller On The Threshold,” is a perfect example of that sense of spiritual groove that defines some of Van Morrison’s best material.
+However, the man also came up with incredible grooves and then just sang in perfect pitch over them in such a free rhythmic sense.
+No one can sing and groove in that Van Morrison style except for the man himself.
+“Dweller On The Threshold” is a perfect example of that sense of spiritual groove that defines some of Van Morrison’s best material.

 # 3 – Wavelength

-Van Morrison took that spiritual groove and came up with a very commercial sounding record that everyone loved except for maybe some Van Morrison fans who did not like the commercialism of “Wavelength.”
-However, this is the perfect song to roll down the windows and drive around all day listening to on that desert island.
+Van Morrison took that spiritual groove and came up with a very commercial-sounding record that everyone loved except for maybe some Van Morrison fans who did not like the commercialism of “Wavelength.”
+However, this is the perfect song to roll down the windows and drive around all day listening to with a big smile on your face.

 # 2 – Brown Eyed Girl

-Another great pop song that has just bleeds that late 1960s sound that blended Motown, British Invasion, singer songwriter and every other style that was bouncing around in 1967.
-Even though we heard it a million times, its making the trip.
+Another great pop song that has just bleeds that late 1960s sound that blended Motown, British Invasion, singer-songwriter and every other style that was bouncing around in 1967.
+Even though we heard it a million times, it never gets old.

 # 1 – Moondance